the2hill/docs-ospc/docs-cloud-rackconnect/api-docs/general-api-info/authentication.rst

 For details see the following information:

 - :ref:`Authenticate to the Rackspace Cloud<authenticate-to-cloud>`
-- :rax-devdocs:`Identity API developer documentation
+- :rax-identity:`Identity API developer documentation
   <cloud-identity/v2/>`